Skip to content

 2. Paste the token in the edge web interface

-This will connect the edge device to the portal and trigger a background download of the neccessary files for the runtime.
+This will connect the edge device to the portal and trigger a background download of the necessary files for the runtime.
 Once this process is completed, you will be redirected to the edge device login page.

 You can now log in with the default credentials: